

 The Bannon Collection is available to bona fide scholars with a genuine research interest.
 An index of the collection may be accessed via the Library home page.

-Applications to use the Collection should be made in writing or by email to the Special Collections Librarian in the first instance.
+Applications to use the Collection must be made by submitting an online request form.
 Enough information must be provided to identify clearly the credentials of the applicant and the use to which the papers will be put, and each application will be individually considered on its merit.

 Successful applicants will be advised of suitable times and dates for using the Collection.
-Appointments are available Monday to Friday, 10am to 4pm.
-Please contact us to make an appointment.
+Access is available by appointment only.

 Applicants must provide adequate identification and sign for the files they use.
 A record will be kept of all files used by each applicant, and a check may be made of each file before and after use.